FREE PAYMENT REMINDER TEMPLATES

 Thanks for letting us know about the payment for invoice {{invoice_number}}.

-I have not confirmed the payment in the bank account yet.
-Please send the payment date and reference used so I can check it against the invoice.
+I cannot see the payment in the bank account yet.
+Please send the payment date, amount and reference used so I can check it against the invoice.

-I will update the invoice once the payment has been confirmed.
+I will update the invoice once the payment has arrived.

 Kind regards, {{business_name}}

-In Joqiva, “I’ve paid” sets the invoice to Payment reported.
-The invoice is not Paid until the owner checks the bank account and confirms the payment.
-If the money has not arrived, use Not received yet.
+In Joqiva, “I’ve paid” is only a customer update.
+The invoice is not marked as paid until you check your bank account and confirm the payment.
+If the money has not arrived, mark it as not received yet.

 HOW TO USE